kceder/HyperTube/README.md

 Prep: Please make sure you have [Docker](https://www.docker.com/) running on your machine (or install if needed, use init_docker.sh script if not working)

 1) Delete all previous files,
-2) ensure docker (purge data, or even run init_docker shell script if needed) and npm are installed
+2) ensure docker is installed and purge data  (or even run init_docker shell script if needed)
 3) git clone
-4) cd client
-npm install
-cd ..
-make build
-make prod-clean
+4) make prod
 5) go to localhost in browser